CoryLR/codewithcory/docs/tutorials/100-first-website/index.md

 Let's add an image relating to your topic.

 First, find an image file to use.
 Typically these end with `.jpg`, `.jpeg`, or `.png`.
-Then create a new folder next to your `index.html` called `img`.
+Then create a new folder inside your `first-website/` folder (next to your `index.html`) and call the new folder `img`.
 Put the image file you would like to use in this new `img` folder.

 Your folder structure should now look like this: